Course details

 Kedleston Road, Derby Campus

-Our School Direct route provides the ideal combination of highly regarded qualifications and hands-on experience, giving you a strong career advantage.
+Our Provider-led, School-based route provides the ideal combination of highly regarded qualifications and hands-on experience, giving you a strong career advantage.

 Fully prepared for a teaching role

-School Direct courses have high levels of employment and student satisfaction.
-You will be recruited as a trainee and based mainly in one of our partner alliances, so you will become a valuable part of a school team from the start.
+School-based courses have high levels of employment and student satisfaction.
+You will be recruited as a trainee and based mainly in one of our delivery partner schools, so you will become a valuable part of a school team from the start.

 With intensive support in the classroom and the guidance of University experts, you will be fully prepared for the practical demands of secondary teaching in your chosen subject specialism.

-As part of the course, you will undertake two assessed teaching placements and one short unassessed formative placement to broaden your experience.
-You will be supported throughout by expert colleagues including our trained school mentors, subject specialists and link tutors.
+As part of the course, you will undertake two assessed teaching placements to broaden your experience.
+You will be supported throughout by expert colleagues including our trained school mentors, subject specialist tutors.

-You will also spend time at the University to help put your school experience in the context of educational policy, priciples and evidence-based practice.
+You will also spend time at the University to help put your school experience in the context of educational policy, principles and evidence-based practice.

 An inspiring learning experience